tedglim/data_apps/src/data_exploration/README.md

 <b>HP</b></br>
 Fairy types appear to have the highest HP as a primary type, and Normal Types have a heavily skewed mean_hp due to Pokemon like Blissey and Chansey with abnormally high HP stats.</br>
 <b>ATK</b></br>
-Fighting types appear to have the highest ATK amongst the median; however, high ATK Pokemon of other types make Fighting types stand out less when compared amongst the mean Pokemon ATK.</br>
+Fighting types appear to have the highest ATK amongst the median.
+They're less of a standout compared amongst the mean.</br>
 <b>DEF</b></br>
 Steel and Rock type are the strongest in the DEF stat by a large margin.</br>
 <b>SP ATK</b></br>